rongjun72/wisun-br-linux/README.md

 # Running `wsbrd` Without Root Privilege

-To run `wsbrd` without root permissions, you first have to ensure you have permission to access the UART device (you will have to logout/login after this command):
+To run `wsbrd` without root permissions, first ensure you have permission to access the UART device (you will have to logout/login after this command):

     sudo usermod -aG dialout YOUR_USER